 Recommended Urban Trees from Cornell University will help you assess your site and choose the right tree for the right place.
 It has nice visuals of the mature shape for each tree and its soil moisture needs.
 There are a few trees to avoid that are marginal in our planting zone and watch for the invasives they list (Amur maple).

 Struggling to keep the deer from eating your plants?
 Try some of the varities suggested in this Michigan State University Extension Bulletin on deer-resistant plants.
-Or plant a hedgerow bordering your property to distract them.
+Or plant a hedgerow bordering your property to district them.

 “Wander, ponder; and prune.”
 PlantAmnesty’s guide to pruning is a short, useful summary of the do’s, don’ts and how’s of pruning.